mmaderic/DbConnectionProvider/README.md

         serviceCollection.AddScoped<IDbTransactionProvider<SqlTransaction>, TransactionProvider<SqlConnection, SqlTransaction>>();
     }

+### Transaction manager configuration

 In order to use TransactionManager please note it currently does not support distributed transactions.
 Transactions to multiple databases  will be commited independently.
 Feature will be added after .NET 5.0 release, when the required support is implemented.

-Transaction manager required configuration:

     serviceCollection.AddScoped<IDbTransactionProvider>(x => x.GetRequiredService<IDbTransactionProvider<SqlTransaction>>());